Vostok.Configuration

 Observe settings via provider

-With prior assignment of sources:
+With prior :

 provider.Observe<MySettings>().Subscribe(newSettings => {});